enkidevs/curriculum/lua/roblox-studio/properties-ii/collision-ii.md

 ---

 ## Practice
 Joe is creating a game that involves teleporting through several rooms using teleporters, with each room holding secret buttons.
-The following items should involve the CanTouch property: ???, ???
+The following items should involve the CanTouch property: ???, secret buttons

 - teleporters
-- secret buttons
+- other players
 - floor
 - bed

 ---

 ## Revision
 Joe is creating a game that involves teleporting through several rooms using teleporters, with each room holding secret buttons.
-The following items should involve the CanTouch property: ???, ???
+The following items should involve the CanTouch property: teleporters, ???

-- teleporters
 - secret buttons
 - floor
 - bed
+- other players